-If you are younger than 18 years old, you’ll need to complete at least 40 hours of supervised driving practice while you hold your learner’s permit.
+If you are younger than 18 years old, you'll need to complete at least 40 hours of supervised driving practice while you hold your instructional permit.

-If you want to obtain your provisional/intermediate license when you are between 16 to 17 years old, you must also complete a Georgia Driver’s Ed course, which includes driving training.
+If you want to obtain your provisional/intermediate license when you are between under 16 years old, you must also complete a Georgia Driver's Ed course, which includes driving training.

-You can begin the GDL program when you are at least 15 years old by applying for your learner’s permit and enrolling in a driver’s training course.
+You can begin the GDL program when you are at least 15 years old by applying for your instructional permit and enrolling in a driver's training course.

 For more information, please visit our pages on those topics:

-To satisfy the requirement, you must first obtain your learner’s permit.
-Once you have your permit, you can enroll in a Driver’s Ed program, which will include at least 6 hours of behind-the-wheel training with a driving instructor.
+To satisfy the requirement, you must first obtain your instructional permit.
+Once you have your permit, you can enroll in a Driver's Ed program, which will include at least 30 hours of classroom training and 6 hours of behind-the-wheel training with a driving instructor.

 Generally, you'll begin the in-car instruction after you complete the classroom component of your program.